Resident Training Program - Internal Medicine Residency

 The Clinical Learning Environment

 We are deeply committed to ensuring our residents learn in a supportive environment that emphasizes clinical medicine, individualized mentoring and resident wellness.
-Our efforts have resulted in a wonderful camaraderie among our residents and an outstanding review from the RRC with a full 11-year accreditation from the RRC -- their highest level!
-Some examples of recent changes include dedicated educational time, healthier food options at conference lunches, a new resident lounge, an X+Y format for scheduling rotations, comprehensive wellness curriculum, annual educational retreats with a fall retreat for the interns, and ongoing social events.
+Our efforts have resulted in a wonderful camaraderie among our residents.
+Some examples of recent changes include dedicated educational time, healthier food options at conference lunches, a resident lounge, an X+Y format for scheduling rotations, comprehensive wellness curriculum, professional development, annual educational retreats with a fall retreat for the interns and ongoing social events.
 The GME leadership at UMMC has been phenomenally supportive of our residents, including funding for hospitalists, moonlighting shifts and ancillary support.

 Here are some highlights of our clinical curriculum and structure:

 - At the UMMC and the VA, we have 4 general medicine teams (1 senior resident + 2 interns) in a team call structure.
-A Day Float resident helps the residents with admissions and cross cover to ensure they leave on time.
+A Day Float resident helps the residents with admissions and a resident moonlighter cross covers to ensure the long call team leaves on time.

 - At both UMMC and the VA, we have a Team Call System for the general medicine services with the Night Team arriving at 9 PM, and the long call team taking their last admission at 6 PM.
 The "drip method" limits admissions from 4-6 PM so everyone leaves at the end of their shift.
 A moonlighter handles all cross-cover issues from 6-9 PM.
 With a Night Team covering 7 nights/week, interns and residents do not stay overnight on general medicine and Med-ID.